 A: You will not feel the radiation beam as it works, nor will you be able to see it.
 You may hear some low-level sounds as the linear accelerator rotates around you or as the beam-shaping MLC moves.
 If you have trouble remaining still during treatment, you may, at times, feel discomfort.
 However, your clinical team will work with you to make you as comfortable as possible.

 After treatment, side effects can be minor or severe, depending on the size and location of the tumor and your general medical condition.
-Two of the most common side effects of radiation treatments are irritation or damage to the skin near the treatment site, and fatigue.
-There may be pain in the mouth or pharynx with head and neck treatment.
-Serious side effects are treatment site specific and can include diarrhea, nausea, swelling at the treatment site, lymphedema and secondary cancer.
+Two of the most common side effects of radiation treatments are irritation or damage to the skin near the treatment site and fatigue.
+There may be a pain in the mouth or pharynx with head and neck treatment.
+Serious side effects are treatment site-specific and can include diarrhea, nausea, swelling at the treatment site, lymphedema and secondary cancer.

 Q: How will radiotherapy or radiosurgery affect my daily routine?

 A: Many patients are able to continue most of their usual activities during treatment, including work and mild exercise.
 However, your energy level may decrease toward the end of your treatment course.
 If so, you should allow yourself the extra rest you need.
 Fatigue typically subsides within weeks after treatment ends.
 Again, it is important that you consult with your doctor and healthcare team about the type of activities and exercise you may continue during your radiotherapy.

 Q: Will I be able to drive after my radiation treatments?

 A: Many patients are able to drive during their course of treatment and, in many cases, are able to continue normal daily activities, including work.
 You should, however, ask your doctor about your individual situation and the type of activities you can do during your treatment.